 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the as adjusted net tangible book value per share.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$18.76 per share, based on an assumed public offering price of \$26.76 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on September 28, 2020, and our as adjusted net tangible book value per share as of June 30, 2020.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$17.17 per share, based on the public offering price of \$25.00 per share, and our as adjusted net tangible book value per share as of June 30, 2020.
 For more information on the dilution you may suffer as a result of investing in this offering and the concurrent private placement, see the section of this prospectus entitled "Dilution."